What to do after you receive forbearance

 - Pay attention to your monthly mortgage statement.
 Continue monitoring your monthly mortgage statements to make sure you don’t see any errors.

 - Keep an eye on your credit.
 It’s a good idea to routinely check your credit reports in order to make sure there are no errors or inaccuracies.
 You can check them weekly for free through April 2021.
 Servicers may report that your account is in forbearance.
-However, if you were otherwise current on your account and have received relief as defined by the CARES Act (referred to as an “accommodation” under the Act), your servicer or creditor is required to report your account as current.
+However, if you were otherwise current on your account and have received relief as defined by the CARES Act, your servicer or creditor is required to report your account as current.
 If you stop making mortgage payments without a forbearance agreement, the servicer will report this information to the credit reporting companies, and it can have a lasting negative impact on your credit history.
 If an error has been made, however, you can work to dispute it.

-Get more information about CARES Act requirements and prohibitions regarding credit reporting and how to protect your credit during the coronavirus pandemic.
+Get more information about how to protect your credit during the coronavirus pandemic.

 How to repay your forbearance